tls-kr/tls-kr.github.io/en/index.md

 **How to contribute:** Contributions to this manual are welcome.
 If you would like to contribute, all you will need is a GitHub account to get you started.
 Details are explained in [How to contribute](app/how-to-contribute)

 ## User documentation
 In this part, the interface elements and basic operations on the web pages are explained.
-New users are advised to start here
+New users are advised to start [here](manual/start)

 ## Data formats

 The interface offers views on the data stored in the database.
 In this section, the format of the many different types of data that lie below this surface are documented.
+We talk about the data formats in more detail [here](data/format)

 ## [Web Application](app/index)